vladdascalu-metrodigital/grc/README.md

 -   npm run storybook

 On http://localhost:6006 you should now be able to see a UI having links to some components.
 Also changes on your local files should be watched and updated into your browser.

+# Publishing a new version of the library

+-   Update the library version in package.json
+-   npm publish

 # How to debug react-related components locally (NO npm publishing is required to do it):